fraxure

 • Fraxure evolves from Axew starting at level 38.

-• It evolves into Haxorus starting at level 48, gaining enhanced strength and offensive capabilities.
+• It evolves into Haxorus starting at level 48, where it gains even greater power and a more fearsome appearance.

 Interesting Facts: